IntelligentSystemsLaboratory/personal_page/README.md

 ### Blog

 You can also write blog posts about your experiences as a PhD student in the Pro-AI CDT.
 To create a new post, simply add a `.qmd` file to the blogposts folder.
 Follow the sample entries in the folder for guidance on structuring your posts.

+## Setting up your personal page

+To setup your personal page do the following steps:

+  - Install quarto on your machine.
+You can find the CLI [here](https://quarto.org/docs/get-started/).
+  - Fork this repository.
+  - Clone **your** fork to your local machine.
+  - Open the terminal/shell on the repository folder and run "git pull", for the latest updates.
+  - Update the sections Home, Projects, Research, Papers, Conferences and Blog.
+  - On the terminal/shell run "quarto publish" and chose to publish the page using Github Pages.
+  - EXTRA: You can change the theme, add links and icons to your sidebar and create new sections.